mairieli/awesome-se-bots/README.md

 * [Request Info](https://github.com/behaviorbot/request-info) - Requests more info on issues and pull requests with the default title or an empty body

+* [Sentiment Bot](https://probot.github.io/apps/sentiment-bot/) - Analyzes the sentiment of comments posted on GitHub, and leaves a comment with a custom message in response to toxic message to help enforce code of conducts.

 ### Software company/community bots

 *Github bots implemented by software companies or communities*